Lt. Audie L. Murphy

 The pebbles and coins on the top of the headstone, denote people visiting and leaving a stone or coin is an old Jewish tradition to show that the gravesite has been visited.

-Audie Murphy Buried With Military Rites
+Audie Murphy Buried With Military Rites at Arlington

 By Ken Ringle